cvmfs/doc-cvmfs/cpt-notification-system.rst

 The subscription command has two optional flags:

-* ``-c`` enables "continuous" use.
-When messages are received, the command will only output the message but will not exit.
+* ``-c`` enables "continuous" mode.
+When messages are received, the command will output the message but will not exit.
 * ``-m NUM`` specifies of minimum repository revision number to react to.
 For messages with a revision number smaller than or equal to ``NUM``, no output is printed and the command will not exit (when the ``-c`` flag is not given).